Mission & Objective

 The new law system allows the choice of either incorporated association or incorporated foundation in establishing a corporate body.
 Our choice was the foundation (not-for-profit type) because it will allow us to continue our current activities with little or no change.
 We are sure that we will be able to better serve general consumers and our members because of enhanced social credibility the incorporation will bring about on us.

-We have renewed our determination to broaden the membership base by obtaining enrollment of greater number of companies and organizations from within Japan and overseas in the voluntary control scheme of VCCI Council so the interest of Japanese consumers will better be protected in terms of anxiety-free use of ITE.
+We have renewed our determination to broaden the membership base by obtaining enrollment of greater number of companies and organizations from within Japan and overseas in the voluntary control scheme of VCCI Council so the interest of Japanese consumers will better be protected in terms of anxiety-free use of equipment.

 - Coordinate the interest of member organizations and liaise with the government and related agencies

-- Receive and file Conformity verification report with the voluntary control standards and issue reception acknowledgement in return
+- Receive and file conformity verification report with the voluntary control standards and issue reception acknowledgement in return

 - Carry out market surveillance (with sampling test commissioned to third party testing laboratories)